carmenbianca/report-liferay/plan.md

 Employee contributions always assign their copyright to the employer (Liferay).

 The logical consequence of this policy is that all code inside of Liferay's repositories is exclusively copyrighted by Liferay.
+This allows Liferay to offer their product under a separate license to paying customers.
+This frees those customers from the obligations of the GNU Lesser General Public License.

 ### TODO: Mention SPDX/REUSE